Charilaos Trikoupis: Political power and struggles

 His government was relatively stable and lasted for more than three years.
 During that time, he was able to push through an aggressive program of reforms.
 Trikoupis was a strong believer in the need to create an infrastructure to support the economy, and to attract foreign investment.
 A progressive program of road and railroad construction significantly improved internal communications.
 The most important of the works he campaigned for was the digging of the Corinth Canal.
 Another project that Trikoupis envisioned during that period was a bridge to connect the cities of Rio and Antirrio across the Gulf of Corinth.
 The bridge was beyond the technical and financial abilities of the young Kingdom at that time; construction began more than a century later.
 The bridge, officially named the Charilaos Trikoupis Bridge in his honour, was completed in 2004.

 His difficulties, however, were now increased by the large expenditure that had been incurred for military preparations while he had been out of office as the result of the union effected between Bulgaria and Eastern Rumelia.
 The Greeks had demanded a compensation for this shifting of the balance of power from the Ottoman Empire and had prepared to enforce their demand by an appeal to arms.
 The Great Powers, however, interfered blockading the Piraeus to make Greece remain quiet.
-Trikoupis nevertheless believed that he could raise the value of Greek paper currency to par in a short time, and all his calculations were based upon that assumption.
-Unfortunately for him and his country, he was not able to make it happen.
+Trikoupis nevertheless believed that he could raise the value of Greek paper currency to par in a short time, and all his calculations were based upon that assumption which he was not able to make happen.

 He was defeated at the 1885 general election, but in the following year he resumed office and again took up the cause of economic and financial reform.

 Anti-athletic Olympic Games

 Despite the Greek government receiving more than generous funding from Evangelis Zappas, back in 1856, for Athens to host athletic Olympic Games at the Panathinaiko Stadium, in perpetuity, members of the Greek government, notably Trikoupis and Stephanos Dragoumis, were resoundingly against them being athletic games.
 Trikoupis preferred an agro-industrial Olympics instead.
 The Zappeion, built to honor Zappas, was intended, by Trikoupis, to host agro-industrial competitions.
-Despite Trikoupis' anti-athletic politics, the Zappeion not only was the first indoor Olympic arena, hosting fencing in 1896, it also became the first Olympic Village in 1906.
+Despite Trikoupis's anti-athletic politics, the Zappeion not only was the first indoor Olympic arena, hosting fencing in 1896, it also became the first Olympic Village in 1906.
 Coincidentally, Trikoupis died during the first week of the Athens 1896 Olympics.